wp-plugins/ml-slider/readme.txt

 * Fully integrated with the new WordPress 3.5 Media Manager
 * Lightweight, only the bare minimum in terms of JavaScript and CSS is outputted to your website
 * Built in intelligent image cropping
-* Carousel Mode available with flexslider
+* Carousel Mode available with Flex Slider
 * Supports localisation

-What people say:

-* "Can't imagine how you'd make a better, easier, or more intuitive slider."
-* "The admin area is so simple and intuitive that a child can handle it."
-* "It's simple, intuitive, and works the way it promises to."

 Read more and thanks to: